-Technical Surveillance Countermeasures (TSCM), or bug sweeps, uncover illegal surveillance devices, unknown technical surveillance devices, and identify security weaknesses.
-(ECS) Electronic Counter Surveillance
+Technical surveillance countermeasures (TSCM), electronic counter-surveillance (ECS), or bug sweeps, uncover illegal surveillance devices, unknown technical surveillance devices, and identify security weaknesses.

-Today, almost anyone can easily and cheaply acquire surveillance devices and use them to invade your privacy, And they DO.
-While there are a lot of surveillance countermeasure service providers, it is essential to use a trained, qualified investigator.
-Their use of electronic surveillance detection can give you confidence that your privacy is protected.
+Today, almost anyone can easily and cheaply acquire surveillance devices and use them to invade your privacy, and they DO.
+While there are a lot of surveillance countermeasures service providers, it is essential to use a trained, qualified investigator, like our team at CorpsElite Investigations in Denver and Austin.
+Our use of electronic surveillance detection can give you confidence that your privacy is protected.

-- Vulnerability Audits: the process where investigators assess threats and potential of privacy invasion.
+- Vulnerability Audits: The process where investigators assess threats and the potential of privacy invasion.

 Common Bugs and Surveillance Devices